dimforge/nphysics/README.md

 ## Compilation
 You will need the last rust compiler from the master branch.
-I pull the compiler and fix my code almost every day.
-If you encounter problems, make sure you have the last version.
+If you encounter problems, make sure you have the last version before creating an issue.

 The simplest way to build **nphysics** and all its dependencies is to do a recursive clone: